 - Not executing a valid prenuptial agreement – And this is most often the result of trying to do-it-yourself or relying on a generic online agreement.
 The fact is that, if you really want a valid prenup in place that will protect you in the future, working with an experienced attorney is crucial.

 Do you need assistance developing a prenup – or advice regarding whether to sign one?
 Or do you need professional assistance resolving any family legal matter?
-If so,you can turn to a Portland divorce attorney at Helzer & Cromar, LLP for aggressive, compassionate representation moving forward.
+If so,you can turn to a Beaverton divorce attorney at Helzer & Cromar, LLP for aggressive, compassionate representation moving forward.